CascadeSTEAM/cascadesteam.github.io/index.md

 - [Facebook](https://facebook.com/cascadesteam) to share our activity with your personal network.

 ## *Get Involved!*
-Cascade STEAM is seeking to grow diverse and passionate leadership and volunteer teams.
-We will expand our Board of Directors to assist in governance, launch Working Committees to strategize and execute our mission and community engagement, and establish an Advisory Committee to ensure alignment of our mission with community interests.
 Are you a professional in the fields of science, technology, engineering, arts, or mathematics?
 Do you represent education, industry, local government, or workforce development?
 Are you interested in contributing to the mission of Cascade STEAM?
-Consider joining our Board of Directors, Advisory Committee, and/or our Working Committees!
-Please share your interests via our [Community Survey](http://community-survey.cascadesteam.org) and join conversation and planning in progress at the [Cascade STEAM Community Hub](https://discord.cascadesteam.org).
+Please share your interests via our [Community Survey](http://community-survey.cascadesteam.org) and contact us to discuss!

 ## Organizational Structure
 See our [Organization Page](/organization.md) for our formation and organizational details in development.

 ## Contact Us
 Interested to get involved?
 Volunteer?
-Have a question?
+Collaborate?
 We would love to hear from you!
-Please contact [Michael Gan](https://www.linkedin.com/in/michaelbgan), Cascade STEAM President, for any inquiries at [michael.gan@cascadesteam.org](mailto:michael.gan@cascadesteam.org) [360-499-2099](tel:3604992099), or via the [Cascade STEAM Community Hub](http://discord.cascadesteam.org) **@Michael Gan**.
+Please contact [Michael Gan](https://www.linkedin.com/in/michaelbgan), Cascade STEAM President, for any inquiries at [michael.gan@cascadesteam.org](mailto:michael.gan@cascadesteam.org), [360-499-2099](tel:3604992099), or **@Michael Gan** via the [Cascade STEAM Community Hub](http://discord.cascadesteam.org).